 Dryers are an extremely common source of house fires.
 These appliances generate a lot of heat.
 Generally, dryer fires happen because people forget to empty the lint trap in between loads.
 As a result, the dryer doesn’t get proper ventilation and overheats.
 The clothes inside the dryer then fuel the fire.
 You can prevent fire by checking the lint trap before and after every load of laundry.

-Fire leaves behind all sorts of damage.
-Thankfully, AFTERDISASTER-Metrolina is equipped and ready to deal with all of these types.
+AFTERDISASTER-Metrolina is equipped and ready to deal with all sorts of damage left behind from fires.

 Fire, of course, can burn different parts of your house or building.
 While some things will have to be replaced, others can be restored or rebuilt.
 When we do our initial assessment, we’ll talk to you about what we can restore and what we’ll have to throw away.
 And we’ll always keep you updated during the process.